-Trail of 100 Giants is a 1.4 mile loop trail located near Springville, CA and is good for all skill levels.
+Trail of 100 Giants is a 1.4 mile loop trail located near Springville, California and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from March until November.
 Dogs are also able to use this trail.

 We had a blast with our two dogs!
 It was beautiful and majestic.
 Definitely an easy hike with lots of people and dogs but some how you still get lost in the forest and forget they are there.
 Definitely worth the trip, also it is nice and shady from all the trees and a nice temperature even on a 100 degree day.
 The path is pretty narrow considering it is paved so keep this in mind if you bring your dogs, they will definitely have to be comfortable being that close with other people, children, and dogs.